-For project scheduling specifically, Kantata offers a complete set of useful features.
+For project scheduling specifically, I find that Kantata offers a comprehensive set of useful features.
 As you make detailed project plans, the tool support a multi-level work breakdown structure that lets you define the project by a series of granular tasks and subtasks.
-Other scheduling features include: Gantt chart-based project plan capabilities, schedule management, multi-level WBS, workflow planning, task assignment and scheduling, and critical path and variance analysis.
+Other scheduling features I noticed include: Gantt chart-based project plan capabilities, schedule management, multi-level WBS, workflow planning, task assignment and scheduling, and critical path and variance analysis.

 - Aesthetic, simplistic calendaring